-The delayed sexual dichromatism in a waterfowl species was used here to develop and test the validity of a new non-invasive method aiming to break down the apparent growth of a population into its two structural components: adult survival rate and recruitment rate.
-Disentangling the contribution of these two vital rates is a key to understand the response of a population to management measures and potentially adapt these accordingly (Williams et al., 2002).
-The development of the method held on a unique dataset of two comparable populations of the same species, the Ruddy duck.
-Both populations were tracked from their introduction in a similar environment to a period of intense culling pressure.
-The very similar demographic trajectories and properties of both populations in similar ecological setup (detected in counts and characterized through our demographic model build upon changes in adult sex-ratio due to sexual dichromatism and delay maturity of males) is common history trajectory enabled to evaluate the maximum growth rate of this species, but also its response to culling pressure.
-As the culling strategy differed between the two populations, we detailed the similarities and the discrepancies of the responses of vital rates, and opened the discussion to the generalization of this estimation method and its implications for waterfowl management.
+Disentangling the contribution of these two vital rates to population growth rate is a key step towards a better understanding of the response of a population to management actions (in the present case culling strategies, Williams et al., 2002).
+We exploited delayed sexual dichromatism to develop a new approach based on counts to breakdown the apparent growth rate (Lambda) of a population into two of its main structural components: adult survival and recruitment.
+The development of our method holds on a unique dataset of two comparable populations (in France or FR and Great Britain or GB) of the same species, the Ruddy duck.
+Both populations were monitored in a similar way from their introduction to a period of intense culling pressure, but the culling strategies differed sharply.
+The very similar demographic trajectories and properties of both populations in similar ecological setup enabled evaluating the response to both culling pressure and culling strategies.

-4.1 Accuracy of the method to estimate vital rates
+4.1 Monitoring adult survival and recruitment

-The vital rate estimates of the two populations belonged to the same range, which demonstrates a certain consistency in the results obtained from the method.
-The greater variability observed in France is not unexpected because the FR time series covered a larger spectrum of culling pressure than the GB time series.
-There was no temporal correlation between the two populations, suggesting that fluctuations of the vital rates were more likely influenced by regional factors than large-scale ones.
-This is consistent with literature because both nesting/hatching success and juvenile survival in waterfowl species are conditional to the onset of laying, which is tightly related to local weather parameters, e.g. spring temperature, cumulative rainfall, and water levels (Blums & Clark, 2004; Dzus & Clark, 1998; Folliot et al., 2017).
+The vital rate estimates of the two populations were within the same range, which demonstrates a certain consistency in the results obtained from the method.
+The greater variability observed in France was expected because the FR time-series covered a larger spectrum of culling pressure than the GB ones.
+We detected not temporal correlation in the dynamics and demographic parameters between the two populations, suggesting that regional (e.g., weather) rather than large-scale factors (e.g., climate) prevailed.
+This is consistent with previous findings showing for example that in waterfowl, both breeding success and juvenile survival are conditional to the onset of laying, which is tightly related to local weather (e.g. spring temperature, cumulative rainfall), water levels, changes in predation pressure (Blums & Clark, 2004; Dzus & Clark, 1998; Folliot et al., 2017) rather than to large-scale phenomena (climate disruption).

-Count surveys used to test the method occurred in mid-winter, when the first immature males were suspected to moult and start to look like adult males.
-This might partially corrupt the assumption that male-like individuals corresponded only to adult males.
-Even though no data on adult survival rate were directly available (Baldassarre, 2014), the values estimated from the method developed inhere correspond to what is observed in literature for species of similar weight (Buxton et al., 2004; Krementz et al., 1997; Nichols et al., 1997).
-Then, the results reflect that there was no major scaling issue using count data from mid-winter for European Ruddy duck populations.
-In any case, the time window of the count surveys must be chosen with care, i.e. just before the moult of immature males, to limit the bias of the outputs.
-On a few years, the values of adult survival rate were outside the range of expected values even if they were never significantly over 1.
-A likely reason to these extreme values is a corruption of the closed population assumption during some years.
-Indeed, if there is an arrival from another Ruddy duck population, the true recruitment cannot explain by itself the population growth and leads to an adult survival combining true adult survival and adult immigration.
-For the FR population, upper outliers of recruitment rates and survival rates were observed in 2002 and 2012, suggesting immigration events during these years.
+Count surveys used to implement our model occurred in mid-winter, that is when some immature males had already initiated their moult, partially violating the assumption that male-like individuals were adult males only, and hence potentially biasing our estimates.
+Nevertheless, survival estimates are within the range of those reported for similar species (Buxton et al., 2004; Krementz et al., 1997; Nichols et al., 1997, Buderman et al. 2023).
+Moreover, the results support that there were no major scaling issues using count data from mid-winter.
+The best time window of the count surveys corresponds to the time preceding the initiation of moult of immature males.
+In some years, the estimated values of adult survival were outside the range of expected values even if they were never significantly exceed 1.
+One possible explanation for these discrepancies is a violation of the “closed population” assumption.
+Indeed, despite ringing data suggest that Ruddy ducks do not undertake long-distance seasonal movements (citer les anglais), one cannot totally rule out that immigration occurred, variations in recruitment cannot explain by itself the population growth and leads to an adult survival combining true adult survival and adult immigration.
+Concerning the FR population, out of range outliers of both recruitment and survival rates were observed in 2002 and 2012, suggesting significant immigration events during these years.